TheSocialDigits/thesocialdigits-jquery/README.md

         ga_tracking: 'Tracking category name'
       });

-The event action is the name of the API used and the label is the product id and name as a string _id: name_.
+The event action is the name of the API and the event label is the product id and name as a string _id: name_.

-To diable event tracking just set the parameter to _null_:
+To disable event tracking just set the parameter to _null_:

     $.thesocialdigits({
         key: ... ,